 Use soft toilet paper and wipe very gently.
-To ease a bowel movement and make the process of defecation less painful, eat a diet rich in fiber content.
+To ease a bowel movement and make the process of excretion less painful, try eating a diet rich in fiber content.

-Important to mention again, if your inverse psoriasis worsens in the genital areas, immediately contact your doctor, and get appropriate treatment!
+If your inverse psoriasis worsens in the genital areas, immediately contact your doctor and get appropriate treatment!

 Other treatments to manage the symptoms of genital psoriasis include steroids and vitamin D creams.
-Ultraviolet treatments have also been used with patients to deal with genital symptoms of psoriasis.
-However, any medical treatment can only be taken or prescribed by a doctor.
+Ultraviolet therapies have also been used with patients to deal with genital symptoms of psoriasis.
+However, a doctor can only take or prescribe any medical treatment.

 I know this is easier said than done, but don't scratch.
 It just makes the area so much worst.